siddharthhoonka/Retail-Expansion-Strategy-for-Minimalist/README.md

 ## Objective

 The objective of this project is to analyze **120,000+ online skincare transactions** for **Minimalist**, one of India's leading D2C skincare brands.
-Using **SQL, Python, and Power BI**, this project identifies the most suitable Indian cities for offline retail expansion by analyzing customer purchasing behavior, sales performance, market demand, and financial feasibility.
+Using **SQL, Python**, this project identifies the most suitable Indian cities for offline retail expansion by analyzing customer purchasing behavior, sales performance, market demand, and financial feasibility.

 The recommendations are driven by **business intelligence, customer analytics, market potential analysis, and profitability metrics** to support strategic expansion decisions.